Carnap/Carnap-Documentation/doc/api.md

 ## Instructor setup

+To use the API, you need an API key.
+Your API key should be kept a secret, since it allows anyone who has it to access and modify your courses.

-You can add an API key on the instructor page on the "Manage Uploaded Documents" page here:
+You can create an API key for yourself on the instructor page, beneath the "Manage Uploaded Documents" tab, here:

 ![image showing the API key field at the bottom of the screen](images/apikey.png)